Getting the Most out of Your Yoga Practice

 But right now, you’re at square one.
 Beginning is always the toughest, but it’s also an incredibly unique position of curiosity, novelty, and openness.
 Here are some useful hacks to help you when you’re starting your yoga experience and aren’t sure where to begin.

 There are some truly amazing YouTube channels, books, and other resources out there that you can learn a lot from, but when you’re just starting out, having a mentor is really important.
 I personally think that going to a studio and taking classes is something every beginner needs to do.

 Your yoga teacher will help you ease into the journey and give you invaluable advice.
 They’ll be able to correct you and give you useful tips for each pose based on your body structure and personal conditions.
 If you want to do yoga alone at home, your time at the studio will provide a much-needed foundation for going at it alone.

 Get yoga-friendly clothes

 What you wear during practice makes a lot of difference.
 You need clothes that are comfortable and allow for free, fluid movement.
 While you may think you’re most comfortable in baggy clothes, you’ll find they’re quite obstructive to the practice because your limbs get caught up.
 And it’s not only about the comfort – what you wear is another factor that shapes each yoga experience.
 So go for those hot yoga pants, because they’re not only a practical choice, but wearing clothes that make you look good also makes you feel good and helps you get into it.
 You can also get gear to enhance your exercise.
-For example, sauna suits can be worn when doing yoga to help you break into a sweat and achieve that hot-yoga effect in room temperature.

 Recognize intent, but don’t get caught up with expectations